Enalean/tuleap-documentation-en/languages/en/user-guide/documents-and-files/document.rst

 .. figure:: ../../images/screenshots/document/folder_download_zip.png
   :alt: Screenshot of the "Download a folder as zip" dropdown menu item

+  Download as zip is available on all folders

 You can download folders as a zip archive.
 Every sub-folder, file and embedded file in this folder will be downloaded as a zip archive.
 Embedded files are saved as HTML files.
+The zip archive is made of the last version of the files.

+Please note that, even if the file is a ``.zip`` there is actually no compression of the files.
+The ``.zip`` is used to create an archive that can be downloaded but the server won't compress the files within because it would be too heavy to manage for the Tuleap server.

 Downloading a folder as a zip archive is subjected to :ref:`size limitations<site-admin-document>` that can be enforced by your site administrator.
 By default, users may not